Dispute a QBCC decision

 How to apply for an internal review

-An internal review application should be made within 28 calendar days after receiving the original decision.
+Applications for internal review must be lodged with the Commission within 28 calendar days after the applicant is given notice of the original decision or otherwise becomes aware of the decision to which the application relates.
 There is no particular application form for an internal review except that they must be in writing.
 See below for options.

 You can apply online.
 Please note, to access the webform the best browsers to use are any other than Internet Explorer, for example Chrome, Firefox, Opera etc. However, if using Internet Explorer, please try turning off Compatibility View.